 3. Don’t forget to take closing costs into account.

 All right, don’t panic out here.
 But a down payment isn’t the only cash you’ll need to save up to buy a home.
 There are closing costs as well to think about.

-On average, closing costs are about 3–4% of the purchase price of your home.1 Your lender and real estate agent will let you know exactly how much your closing costs are so you can pay for them on closing day.
+On average, closing costs are about 3–4% of the purchase price of your home.1 Your lender and real estate agent will tell you exactly how much your closing costs are so you can pay them on closing day.

 These costs cover important parts of the home-buying process, such as:

 - Appraisal fees

 - Credit reports

 Don’t forget to factor your closing costs into your overall home-buying budget.
 For example, if you’re acquiring a $200,000 property, increase that by 4%, and you’ll receive an anticipated closing fee of $8,000.

 Add that amount to your 20% down payment ($40,000), and the total cash you’ll need to purchase your home is $48,000.

 If you don’t have the extra $8,000 for closing costs, you should either wait to buy a house until you have the money or set your home price range a little lower.